Bowling Alley Equipment Guide: What Every Venue Operator Needs to Know (2026)

 Automated Scoring and Augmented Reality

 Automated systems, combined with augmented reality (AR) features, are becoming more popular in bowling alleys.
-These technologies not only improve gameplay but also add an extra level of engagement, offering players unique in-game experiences.
+These technologies improve gameplay and add an extra level of engagement, offering players unique in-game experiences.

 Conclusion